 Providing premature and medically fragile infants with human milk offers the most protection against necrotizing enterocolitis (NEC).
 That’s why the NEC Society joins the global community in recognizing and celebrating World Breastfeeding Week (WBW) each year.
 WBW takes place on August 1 – 7 and is a global campaign that aims to inform, anchor, engage, and galvanize action on breastfeeding.
-WBW 2021 focuses on how breastfeeding contributes to the survival, health, and wellbeing of all, and the imperative to protect breastfeeding worldwide.
+WBW 2022 focuses on strengthening the capacity to protect, promote and support breastfeeding across different levels of society.

 Check out the messages highlighted throughout World Breastfeeding Week and stay tuned as we recognize and celebrate Black Breastfeeding Week August 25 – 31!

 Mother’s milk is one of the best ways to #preventNEC It is essential for our culture and society to recognize the lifesaving power of breastmilk for medically fragile infants.